wp-plugins/order-your-posts-manually/readme.txt

 * Activate the plugin in the WP Admin Panel &raquo; Plugins

 == Changelog ==
+= 1.7.2 [08/06/2015] =
+* CHANGE: made the role for running the plugin and changing the options the same ('manage_options')
+* CHANGE: added a link to the settings page on the main plugin page
+* CHANGE: some 'cosmetic' changes

 = 1.7.1 [07/26/2015] =
 * BUG FIX: bugs fixed for ajax calls